 We recommend:

-Reviewing Researching grants weekly
+Reviewing your grants in the Researching status weekly

 Ensuring every Planned grant has a Task

-Adding reporting Tasks immediately after awards
+Adding reporting Tasks immediately after a grant is awarded

 Updating statuses consistently